 Heather McGhee (October 7, 2020)

 Political commentator, writer, and public policy expert on economic and social policy, particularly issues related to inequality, racism, and economic justice.
-McGhee is the author of the New York Times best-selling book The Sum of Us: What Racism Costs Everyone and How We Can Prosper Together.
+McGhee is the author of the New York Times best-selling book The Sum of Us: What Racism Costs Everyone and How We Can Prosper Together and debuted The Sum of Us Podcast in July of 2022 which expands on her book.

 Robert Ellsberg (April 28, 2019)